osg-htc/tutorial-matlab-HelloWorld/README.md

 ## Introduction

 This tutorial shows you how to create and use a compiled MATLAB applications in your jobs on the OSPool.

-MATLAB is a licensed software, which the OSPool cannot support; however, compiled MATLAB binaries can run on the OSPool.
+MATLAB is a licensed software unavailable by the OSPool—however, compiled MATLAB binaries can run on the OSPool.
 Use this guide to learn how to submit jobs that use MATLAB.

 ## Prepare to build your MATLAB application